Onboarding

 Paperwork and pre-employment checks

-In industries that hire individuals in a variety of ways (Fixed term PAYE contracts, self-employed ‘workers’, self-employed contractors, consultants and service providers), it is important to determine the correct employment status of the person being hired, ensuring they receive the correct contract.
+In industries that hire individuals in a variety of ways (Fixed term PAYE contracts, self-employed ‘workers’, independent contractors, consultants and service providers), it is important to determine the correct employment status of the person being hired, ensuring they receive the correct contract.

 Read more about IR35 here: Off-payroll working (IR35): detailed information.